yongwang/airbox-1/README.md

 # Running the demo

-Either clone this repository and use the following commands to build and serve the demo or visit [http://airboxdemo.s3-website.eu-west-2.amazonaws.com/](The site on AWS)
+Either clone this repository and use the following commands to build and serve the demo in debugging mode or visit [The AWS hosted version of the site](http://airboxdemo.s3-website.eu-west-2.amazonaws.com/) to see the build and minified version.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).